Jinderse/Jinderse/README.md

 - 👋 Hi, I’m @Jinderse
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I am looking to collaborate on github

-- 📫 How to reach me/arezapor257@gmail.com
+- 📫 How to reach me/arezapor257@gmail.com README.md

 <!---
 Jinderse/Jinderse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.